boltfi/protocol-v1/docs/Vault.md

 function withdrawalToOwner(contract IERC20 token) external
 ```

+Allows the owner to withdraw any ERC20 token sent to the contract outside of deposit

-_ETH can't be recieve as the contract has no fallback function_
+_No equivalent for ETH as it can't be recieve due to no fallback function_

 ### pendingDeposits